Doctor of Occupational Therapy (entry-level)

 - Capacity to attend and actively participate in all lecture and application sessions including real-time tests and fieldwork/clinical situations.

-The graduate will have achieved competence for entry-level occupational therapy practice by providing client-centered, theory-driven, evidence- and occupation-based assessment and intervention for all clients (individuals, groups, and populations).
+- Achieve competence for entry-level occupational therapy practice by consistently providing client-centered, theory-driven, evidence and occupation-based assessment and intervention for all clients (individuals, groups, and populations).

 The Boston University Entry-Level Occupational Therapy Doctorate (OTD) program prepares students to become occupational therapists who promote health, well-being, and participation in a global society.
 Our three-year, innovative hybrid program includes four on-campus semesters, online courses during the summer months, six months of Level II fieldwork (LIIFW), and a 14-week “doctoral practicum and capstone.”
 The curriculum is designed to provide an outstanding education for students to work as occupational therapists in traditional settings, as well as in areas of newly identified need.